-The information required by Item 402 of Regulation S-K will be included in O'Reilly Automotive, Inc. and Subsidiaries' (the "Company") Proxy Statement on Schedule 14A for the 2019 Annual Meeting of Shareholders ("Proxy Statement") under the captions "Compensation of Executive Officers" and "Compensation of Directors" and is incorporated herein by reference.
+The information required by Item 402 of Regulation S-K will be included in the Company's Proxy Statement under the captions "Compensation of Executive Officers" and "Compensation of Directors" and is incorporated herein by reference.

 Compensation Committee:

 The information required by Item 407(e)(4) and (e)(5) of Regulation S-K will be included in the Company's Proxy Statement under the captions "Compensation Committee Interlocks and Insider Participation" and "Compensation Committee Report" and is incorporated herein by reference.